tjjlemaire/IntroNE/README.md

 - Notebook name: `tuto_spike_sorting.ipynb`
 - Binder link: https://mybinder.org/v2/gh/tjjlemaire/IntroNE/67473903c5b828e05e09f08683c38ca6a80a1ff8?urlpath=lab%2Ftree%2Ftuto_spike_sorting.ipynb

+**Note: This tutorial uses a significant amount of RAM, hence execution in the Binder environment will be ridiculously slow.
+It is therefore highly advised to execute the notebook locally.**

 ## Questions

 For any questions, you can contact me by email: theo.lemaire@nyulangone.org